brunalimap/project_house_rocket/README.md

 ## 4.0  Estratégia usada para resolver este desafio foi:

 Step 01.
 Data collection: Download dataset from the Kaggle website and collect geographic locations with the API.

 Step 02.
 Description of the data: In this stage the objective is to use statistical metrics to identify data outside the scope of the business.

 Step 03.
-Feature Engineering: Derive new attributes based on the original variables to better define the phenomenon that will be modeled
+Feature Engineering: derive new attributes based on the original variables to better define the phenomenon.

 Step 04.
 Exploratory Data Analysis: For this step, the objective is to explore the data to better understand the impact of variables on model learning and find insights.

 Step 05.
 Data presentation: Created a dashboard using streamlit.

 ## 5.0 Solution